front/cloud-blocks/readme.txt

 == Frequently Asked Questions ==

+**Is it secure to run blocks from other people?**

+The team checks submitted blocks on NPM, and will blacklist bad ones.
+As the number of blocks increase, we might switch to whitelisting each block upon request, rather than blacklisting.

 **How do I migrate a block collection plugin to Gutenberg Cloud?**

 This simply means removing some PHP, adding some meta data and publishing on NPM.
 [Follow these simple steps](https://github.com/front/cloud-blocks/blob/master/docs/migrate-block.md).